-The annual ARR allocation provides firm transmission service customers with the financial equivalent of physically firm transmission service, without requiring physical transmission rights that are difficult to define and enforce.
-The fixed charges paid for firm transmission services result in the transmission system which provides physically firm transmission service.
 With the creation of ARRs, FTRs no longer serve their original function of providing firm transmission customers with the financial equivalent of physically firm transmission service.
 FTR holders, with the creation of ARRs, do not have the right to financially firm transmission service and FTR holders do not have the right to revenue adequacy.

 For these reasons, load should never be required to subsidize payments to FTR holders, regardless of the reason.
-Such subsidies have been suggested.
-One form of recommended subsidies would ignore balancing congestion when calculating total congestion dollars available to fund FTRs.
+Such subsidies have been suggested.4 One form of recommended subsidies would ignore balancing congestion when calculating total congestion dollars available to fund FTRs.
 This approach would ignore the fact that loads must pay both day ahead and balancing congestion.
 To eliminate balancing congestion from the FTR revenue calculation would require load to pay twice for congestion.
-Load would have to continue paying for the physical transmission system as a hedge against congestion and pay for balancing congestion in order to increase the payout to holders of FTRs who are not loads.
+Load would have to continue paying for the physical transmission system, would have to continue paying in excess of generator revenues and not have balancing congestion included in the calculation of congestion in order to increase the payout to holders of FTRs who are not loads and who therefore did not receive an allocation of ARRs.
+In other words, load would have to continue providing all the funding of FTRs, while payments to FTR holders who did not receive ARRs exceed total congestion on their FTR paths.

 Revenue adequacy has received a lot of attention in the PJM FTR Market.
-There are several factors that can affect the reported, distribution of and quantity of funding in the FTR Market.
+There are several factors that can affect the reporting, distribution of and quantity of funding in the FTR Market.
 Revenue adequacy is misunderstood.
 FTR holders, with the creation of ARRs, do not have the right to financially firm transmission service and FTR holders do not have the right to revenue adequacy.
 ARR holders do have those rights based on their payment for the transmission system.
 FTR holders appropriately receive revenues based on actual congestion in both day-ahead and balancing markets.
 When day-ahead congestion differs significantly from real-time congestion, as has occurred only recently, this is evidence that there are reporting issues, cross subsidization issues, issues with the level of FTRs sold, and issues with modeling differences between the day-ahead and real-time.
 Such differences are not an indication that FTR holders are being underallocated total congestion dollars.